-- The board shall establish and maintain a program for the monitoring of prescribing and dispensing of all controlled substances. - 2.
-Each dispenser shall submit to the board by electronic means information regarding 3.5each prescription dispensed for a controlled substance.
-The information submitted for each prescription must include all of the data elements in the American Society for Automation in Pharmacy Rules-Based Standard Implementation Guide for Prescription Monitoring Programs issued August 31, 2005, version 003, release 000. - 3.
+- 1. The board shall establish and maintain a program for the monitoring of prescribing and dispensing of all controlled substances. - 2.
+Each dispenser shall submit to the board by electronic means information regarding each prescription dispensed for a controlled substance.
+The board shall establish and update rules to direct dispensers on the version of the American Society for Automation in Pharmacy Rules-Based Standard Implementation Guide for Prescription Monitoring Programs in which the dispensing history must be submitted to the central repository. - 3.
 Each dispenser shall submit the information in accordance with transmission methods and frequency established by the board. - 4.
 The board may issue an extension of time to a dispenser that is unable to submit prescription information by electronic means.